redis/mcp-redis/README.md

 ### Augment

+The preferred way of configuring the Redis MCP Server in Augment is to use the [Easy MCP](https://docs.augmentcode.com/setup-augment/mcp#redis) feature.

-You can configure the Redis MCP Server in Augment by importing the server via JSON:
+You can also configure the Redis MCP Server in Augment manually by importing the server via JSON:

 ```json
 {